fivestones/Nepali-medical-guide/README.md

 ## Want to help?

 - If you have the knowledge of medical Nepali and spot errors or can make additions or other improvements, please submit a pull request!
-- This is MIT licensed, so feel free to download/print/distribute/fork it in whatever you feel is useful.
+- This is MIT licensed, so feel free to download/print/distribute/fork it in whatever way you feel is useful.

 ## How To Use The Guide